ZoopEcoEvo/champlain_salt/Output/Reports/prelim_data.md

   mutate(mgL = cond * 0.292) # State equation to convert continuous conductivity measurements to chloride concentrations: VT DEC 2019 - Watershed Management Division.
 Vermont Surface Water Assessment and Listing Methodology in accordance with USEPA Guidance.
 Montpelier www.watershedmanagement.vt.gov
 ```

-Data for a total of 3348 days is available, covering a period of time
+Data for a total of 3368 days is available, covering a period of time
-spanning from October 01, 2014 to December 18, 2023.
+spanning from October 01, 2014 to January 07, 2024.

 ### Seasonal patterns

-Shown below are the plots showing the seasonal patterns in temperature
+Shown below are the plots of the seasonal patterns in temperature and
-and salinity.
-The temperature plot highlights that Lake Champlain is
+salinity.
+The temperature plot highlights that Lake Champlain is highly
-highly seasonal, with a \>20°C difference in temperature between Winter
+seasonal, with a \>20°C difference in temperature between Winter and
-and Summer.
+Summer.

 The salinity plot shows a different seasonal pattern, with slight
 increases in both winter and summer.
 These increases may be driven by
 different processes: increased salt input to the lake during Winter, and
 increased evaporative water loss during the Summer.
 Note that the
-highest observed salinity values are observed during the Winter.
+highest salinity values are observed during the Winter, occuring as
+infrequent, short spikes in salinity.

 ``` r